RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do

-* Treat surface for Tenebrous Depths in rogue-like mode as a safe resting place: Since, you know, that's a fancy banquet table under the watchful eye of a silver dragon.
-This implies time to relax and get other crap done.
 * Enchantments with restrictions (such as Celestial "minimum +3") should be displayed in the UI.
 * Make characters in town work from the "stash" (and their own equipment) rather than from the party inventory.
 * On load, Fast Healing 1 effect from regeneration ring becomes Fast Healing 5... doesn't change GUID?